INSIGHT-Kenya could follow Uganda as East African nations wage war on LGBT rights | Law-Order

 He said the proposed law was influenced by discussions at a conference organized by Ugandan lawmakers in March in the city of Entebbe where he said parliamentarians from several African nations discussed strengthening anti-LGBT laws.
 The conference, about African family values and sovereignty, was attended by around 80 lawmakers from 14 countries, according to a communique issued afterwards.
 Uganda was best represented, contributing over half of the delegates, followed by South Sudan.

 The delegates called for action on issues ranging from the sexual exploitation of children to pornography.
 They urged nations to ban "transgender medical interventions" and make foreign donors pledge that none of their funding would go to "abortion, comprehensive sexuality education and/or the LGBTQ agenda".
-The U.S. State Department didn't immediately respond to a request for comment on the conference or the East African legislative moves.
+A U.S. State Department spokesperson said Washington opposes any law that curtails a vulnerable group's human rights and said governments should work to ensure all individuals can enjoy fundamental freedoms.

-FEAR REIGNS AT NAIROBI PRIDE The Kenyan bill would toughen up a colonial-era statute under which gay sex was already illegal, though the older, less detailed law was rarely enforced.
+"The United States advances efforts around the globe to protect LGBTQI+ persons from violence and abuse, criminalization, discrimination, and stigma, and to empower local LGBTQI+ movements and persons," the spokesperson said in response to questions about this story.
+FEAR REIGNS AT NAIROBI PRIDE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)